saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest-introduction.md

 - [saucectl](https://docs.saucelabs.com/dev/cli/saucectl/) to orchestrates XCUITest.

-## Building and testing your XCUITest on Sauce Labs
+## Building and Testing your XCUITest on Sauce Labs

 The first step is to write an XCUITest for an iOS app.
 Let's take this [example](https://github.com/saucelabs/saucectl-xcuitest-example/tree/main/DemoApp) to demonstrate the test workflow, you can clone the repository and use the [`DemoApp`](https://github.com/saucelabs/saucectl-xcuitest-example/tree/main/DemoApp/DemoApp).